 If there was ever a time I played like the "world’s best pianist" it was that week.
 I needed to make a good impression.
 Each evening before the meeting I would provide the musical prelude.
 My long flexible fingers would glide over the ivory keys with skilled improvisations of hymns and familiar sacred tones.
 I could feel her eyes beaming on me.
 Perhaps it was the music, or was it my well shaven face and neatly pressed clothes.
 We took advantage of every opportunity that week to get acquainted.
 By the end of the week of spiritual emphasis I had my first sign that there was something special between us.

 While eating at the cafeteria table the following Sunday together with friends, she passed to me her first love note.
 It was a drawing of stick man and woman running up and down a Caribbean hillside.
-The sentence inscribed on that blue card, of which I still have today, says: "to be with you is my greatest delight."
+The sentence inscribed on that blue card, of which I still have today, says: "To be with you is my greatest delight."
 Wow!
 What a wonderful way of saying I love you without using the words themselves.
 I learned years later that my swift movement to be by her side those first few weeks were very important.
 Why?
 There were certainly other inquisitive and attractive suitors trying to make their introductions.
 However, the door was already closed.
 I had closed it.

 This was my very first and last serious romantic encounter with a woman.
 There were several girls I did have a crush on, although I never told them "I Love you."
 "I love you" are very sacred words to me.
 Telling a girl "I love you," implies in a sense the most romantic question — "Will you marry me."
 Therefore we did not exchange "I love you" until about four months after the first day under the Poinciana tree.
 Was I lazy or slow?
 Or was she timid and shy?
 Certainly not.
 We wanted to be good friends first before we spoiled it by saying "I love you."
 Saying "I love you" too early would spoil the genuine feeling of friendship.
 Nevertheless, deep down inside we knew it.
 There is something that words cannot fully explain.